lmccart/itp-networked-media/README.md

 ###Week 1

-Introduction: What is "networked media", Client-Server, Basic HTTP Server, Introduction to HTML and CSS Week 1 Notes
+Introduction: What is "networked media", Client-Server, Basic HTTP Server, Introduction to HTML and CSS

 Assignments:
-Add your name, preferred email address, and blog URL to the class wiki Sign up for the Comm Lab Networked Media Listserv
+* Add your name, preferred email address, and blog URL to the class wiki
+* Sign up for the Comm Lab Networked Media Listserv
-Read and respond to Vannevar Bush's As We May Think on your blog.
+* Read and respond to Vannevar Bush's As We May Think on your blog.
-Make a work of hypertext art, fiction, or poetry, put it online with a simple HTTP server using Servi and link to it from your blog.
+* Make a work of hypertext art, fiction, or poetry, put it online with a simple HTTP server using Servi and link to it from your blog.

 ###Week 2